 ParalegalParalegal Jennie Frost joined Trustees for Alaska in October 2015.
 Jennie has extensive experience working as a litigation paralegal on a variety of matters.
 Prior to joining Trustees, she served as the Director of Business Development for Kiss A Moose, a wildlife photography company, where she managed contracts and drafted proposals.
 She holds a bachelor’s degree from Biola University and a paralegal certificate from the University of California, San Diego.
 Jennie became a Certified Paralegal through a voluntary two-day examination by the National Association of Legal Assistants/Paralegals.
 She also holds an advanced paralegal certificate in discovery.
 In her free time, Jennie enjoys reading, ice skating, and spending time in nature taking photographs.
 She is also working on a children’s book and articles about her experiences in Alaska.

-Office ManagerOffice Manager Chad Carter joined Trustees for Alaska in September of 2015.
-Prior to joining Trustees, Chad worked for an environmentally conscious tour operator on the Kenai Peninsula for over eight years.
-Chad earned a B.S. in Commercial Recreation from Georgia Southern University in Statesboro, GA.
-Outside of the office, Chad enjoys hiking, kayaking, politics, and traveling abroad.
+Office ManagerOffice Manager Ashley Boyd joined Trustees for Alaska in May 2018.
+Prior to joining Trustees, Ashley worked as an Event Director in Texas for 4 years.
+Ashley earned her B.A. in Government from University of Texas in Austin.
+Outside of the office, Ashley enjoys reading, kayaking, politics, and traveling.

 Communications DirectorDawnell Smith joined Trustees for Alaska in 2016.
 She made Alaska base camp after jumping off the train in Denali National Park on a cold March day in 1988.
 Since then, she has worked in journalism, manufacturing (brewing), nonprofit management, education, and communications.
 She got her start in Alaska media as a freelance beer columnist for the Anchorage Daily News, where she later worked as a staff reporter.
 She has coordinated and managed multiple art events, worked for nonprofit arts organizations, and taken a leadership role in organizations like F Magazine, Poetry Parley and The Writer’s Block.
 Until recently, she played roller derby for Rage City Rollergirls, where she learned the true value of multi-tasking and communication.
 Her professional experience includes writing, editing, publishing, social marketing, crisis response, and community outreach.
 Prior to Trustees, she worked for the Department of Health and Social Services.
 She got her Bachelor’s degree from the University of California, Davis, and her master’s from the University of Alaska Anchorage.
 When not at work, she hangs out with her family, runs with dogs, reads incessantly, skates, hikes, skiis and makes poems, essays, short stories, and art.
 Her (self-described) spirit animal is the wolverine.